thakshilad/MIST/README.md

-# MSPro
+# MIST
-MSPro framework contains following component - MSGenerator, Jmeter test suit, Initial results
+MIST framework contains following component - MSGenerator, Jmeter test suit, Initial results

 1. MSGenerator - This is a Java Spring Boot based program that process the kieker input files and generates the frequent patterns and costs as the output.
 System requirements -  Java 17 or above.